Fuadex/Houdini-VEX-HScript-Python/README.md

 -------------------------------------------------------

+Find matchmaker

-Sometimes, I had issues, needing to select multiple things in code but not being able to do it in a neat way Here's a few cool approaches
+Sometimes, I had issues, needing to select multiple things in code but not being able to do it in a neat way.
+Here's a few cool approaches

 	int last[] = primpoints(0,@primnum)[-2:];